Neuro-divergence

 - Having a highly sophisticated mind, yet being childlike/childish at times

-- Can bounce around, with lots of ideas flushing through us.
+- Bouncing around, with lots of ideas flushing through us.
 Yet very little done, find it hard to take things forward and run with them

 - Over-sharing information